transcultural

 Animals from the woods ― symbol for natural wisdom

-The digital game Quest for wisdom invites players to reflect on (their own and others’) views on happiness in life through means of seven questions.
+The Game for Wisdom invites players to reflect on (their own and others’) views on happiness in life through means of seven questions.

 These revolve around themes of the art of living: